SelinaFischer/SelinaFischer/README.md

 # 👋 Hi, I'm Selina

+⭐️ *Driven by curiosity.
+Grounded in empathy.
+Energised by innovation.*
 🚀 **Seasoned Product Manager** with 8+ years of experience across B2B, B2C SaaS, eCommerce, PropertyTech and TravelTech.
 💡 Brings a *problem-solving detective mindset* to uncover insights and deliver user-first, data-informed solutions.
 🌱 Equipped with new skills in data analytics and AI, driven to create impactful solutions for sustainability and green technology.